Disclosure

 Do VPNs Work in Browsers?

 Yes, many VPNs have extensions for popular browsers like Chrome, Opera, and Firefox.
-VPN browser extensions are usually proxies, not VPNs — they hide your IP, but don’t encrypt your traffic.
+VPN browser extensions are usually proxies, not VPNs.
+They hide your IP, but don’t encrypt your traffic.
 Still, some VPN browser extensions can be configured to use SSL encryption, which can use the very secure AES-128 cipher.

 What Is a VPN Used for?